Siucheung/ogame-vue-ts/README-EN.md

 - Ion Cannon, Plasma Turret
 - Small/Large Shield Dome

-## 🔒 Data Security
+## Data Security

 All game data is automatically encrypted using AES encryption before being stored in your browser's local storage.
 Your game progress is secure and private.

-## 🎨 Customization
+## Customization

 The application supports full theme customization through Tailwind CSS variables defined in `src/style.css`.
 You can easily switch between light and dark modes.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

 ### Issue Templates
 We provide the following issue templates in both Chinese and English:
-- 🐛 Bug Report
+- Bug Report
-- ✨ Feature Request
+- Feature Request
-- 📚 Documentation Improvement
+- Documentation Improvement
-- 💡 Feedback & Suggestion
+- eedback & Suggestion

-## 📄 License
+## License

 This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).